 La Crosse has a wealth of architecturally and historically significant residential, commercial and public buildings.
 These tours highlight over 150 of the best known and officially identified historic structures in the city.
 No doubt, there are many that are not included but are equally significant.
 We invite you to explore the rich variety of historic properties that make up the architectural heritage of La Crosse.
 Enjoy your tours and remember to look UP!

-Sign up for the spring Footsteps walking tours.
-This year's series will be hosted by Scott Brouwer of the La Crosse Public Library Archives staff, and the focus will be more on the history of the buildings and their occupants and less emphasis on the architectural elements.
+Sign up for the spring Footsteps and Dark La Crosse walking tours!
+The first tour will be led by guest host Shawn Micallef in collaboration with the Hear, Here oral history project.
+Micallef is a Toronto Star columnist, co-owner and an editor of Spacing magazine, fo-founder of the mobile phone public space documentary project [murmur] and instructor at the University of Tonronto.
+The remaining tours will be hosted by Scott Brouwer of the La Crosse Public Library Archives staff, and the focus will be more on the history of the buildings and their occupants and less emphasis on the architectural elements.
 Call the La Crosse Public Library Archives Department at 608-789-7136 or email us at email@example.com to reserve your spot today.